adelowo/cfar/README.md

     echo $exception->getMessage();
 }
 ```
+> The constructor of the controller would always receive a container.
+Might be null or a valid one.
+Your call.

 > Parameters would be passed to the invoked method in the same order defined in the route..
-A method for `/users/{id}/{name}` should have two parameters, where the first one would be passed the value captured by the router for `{id}` and viceversa
+A method for `/users/{id}/{name}` should have two parameters, where the first one would be passed the value captured by the router for `{id}` and vice-versa

 ```php